Statute of Limitations for Inheritance Theft

 Steps to Take if You Suspect Inheritance Theft

-Depending on the situation, you may need to file a complaint in probate court.
-Your attorney will help you navigate this process.
+Depending on your unique situation, you may need to file a formal complaint in the appropriate probate court.
+Your attorney will:

 How to Prevent Inheritance Theft

-Stay open and transparent with family members about the estate planning process to minimize disputes and ensure that everyone is on the same page.
+- Stay open and transparent with family members regarding the estate planning process and decisions made.

 Legal Options and Actions